DataDog/KubeHound/deployments/kubehound/README.md

 # KubeHound docker stack

-KubeHound is running under the hood docker containers for the storedb, graphdb and UI.
+Under the hood, KubeHound is running dockers for the storedb, graphdb and UI.

 ## KubeHound backend